How to Dispose of Packaging Material Responsibly

 Responsibly Recycle

-If you can’t reuse an item, there are different ways to recycle or compost different materials:
+If you can’t reuse an item, there are ways to recycle or compost different materials:

 • Cardboard boxes.
 Break down your cardboard boxes, and recycle them.
 Alternatively, you can cut up cardboard into small pieces and incorporate it into your compost pile.